 Building Permit Applications

-Once we have processed the intake for your application you will receive a letter response including your application number (not a permit number), the fees due, how to pay them online, and any other documents that may be outstanding.
+Once you have submitted your application online, our Permit Administration team will review the application for completeness.
+We will then provide you with a letter response including your application number (not a permit number), the fees due, how to pay them online, and any other documents that may be outstanding.

 - Note: If Site Plan Development approvals were granted, clearance of conditions will be required prior to issuance of the permit.